rayantofique/RansomwareDemo/README.md

 This project is only intended for educational purposes and is intended to show how a ransomware functions and how they can be tackled by studying them.
 There are a number of security flaws in this program that have been deliberately left as is.
+Some code has been stripped from this program to deter misuse so that it does not work out of the box.

 Resources used: